 The solar plant must attract as much sunlight as possible to generate as much energy as possible.
 Planting trees along the boundary of the site could impact the plant and may not be the most suitable solution.

 However, we acknowledge that community members have differing views on the appearance of the solar plant.
-We're interested in hearing the community’s thoughts about the visibility of the plant.
+Some screening has been recommended and can be found on Page 36 of the Visual Impact Assessment here.

 The project is in the early stages of planning and we are currently undertaking environmental studies.
-We expect to submit our Environmental Impact Statement (EIS) in mid 2018 – around June/July.
+We have submitted out Environmental Impact Statement (EIS).

 The project will cost up to $400 million to construct.
 This figure will depend on the final configuration of the project, following planning and community consultation stages.

-AGL has requested Environmental Assessment Requirements (SEARs) from the NSW Department of Planning and Environment.
+AGL has submitted our Environment Impact Assessment (EIS) to the NSW Department of Planning and Environment.

 For more information, email AGLCommunity@agl.com.au.